 This was a prospective longitudinal observational study.
-Women complaining of urogenital symptoms, on the waiting list for pelvic reconstructive or continence surgery were recruited from a tertiary referral centre.
+Women on the waiting list for prolapse or continence surgery were recruited from a tertiary centre.
 Women were pre- operatively assessed objectively by clinical examination, (POP-Q scoring system) and videocystourethrography (VCU).
 They completed a visual analogue score (VAS) of satisfaction with their pre-operative treatment and listed up to 5 personal goals following surgery.
 Operating surgeons also listed up to 5 goals which they hoped to achieve.
-Women were reviewed at 6 weeks, 3 months, 6months and 1 year post operatively and examined using the POP-Q system.
+Women were reviewed at 6 weeks, 3 months, 6months, 1 year and 2 years post operatively and examined using the POP-Q system.
 Each completed a VAS documenting the degree of goal fulfilment.
 They also completed the Patient Global Impression of Improvement (PGII) at each visit.
-In addition, the operating surgeon scored the extent to which their surgical goals had been met.
+In addition, surgeons scored the extent to which their surgical goals had been met.
 Patient goals were categorised as being related primarily to symptom relief, return to physical activity, social activities, sexual function and body image.
-Surgical goals were categorised as being related to anatomical correction, functional improvement, avoidance of new bladder/bowel symptoms, long term cure and improvement of Quality of Life.
-SPSS version 14 (Chicago Illinois) was used for statistical analysis, with paired t- test for POP-Q measurement and Wilcoxon Signed Rank for PGII scores.
+Surgical goals were categorised as being related to anatomical correction, functional improvement, avoidance of new bladder/bowel symptoms, long term cure and improvement of QoL.
+SPSS [V. 14] was used for statistical analysis, with paired t- test for POP-Q measurement and Wilcoxon Signed Rank for PGII scores.